Opposition Suporters Protest Against The Re-Election Of Nicolas Maduro

 CARACAS, Venezuela, and BOGOTÁ, Colombia — For a second straight day Venezuelans poured into the streets to protest what increasingly appears to be a stolen presidential election, but the defense minister pledged to crackdown on dissent and vowed loyalty to authoritarian President Nicolás Maduro.

-Addressing a huge outdoor rally in Caracas, opposition leader María Corina Machado said her movement had obtained 84% of the voter tally sheets from Sunday’s balloting which showed that retired diplomat Edmundo González, had won in a landslide.
+Addressing a huge outdoor rally in Caracas, opposition leader María Corina Machado said her movement had obtained 84% of the voter tally sheets from Sunday’s balloting which showed that retired diplomat Edmundo González had won in a landslide.
 González, she said, had received more than 7 million votes compared to 3.2 million for Maduro.

-“This is irrefutable proof that we won,” said Machado who was replaced on Sunday’s ballot by González after she was banned from running by the Maduro regime.
+“This is irrefutable proof that we won,” said Machado, who was replaced on Sunday’s ballot by González after she was banned from running by the Maduro regime.
 “We not only won.
 We destroyed them.”

-On Monday, the National Electoral Council declared that Maduro had won a third term, beating Gonzalez by a 51% to 44% margin.
+On Monday, the National Electoral Council declared that Maduro had won a third term, beating González by a 51% to 44% margin.
 However, the electoral council — which like most government institutions is controlled by the ruling Socialist Party — has declined to release any detailed ballot information to back up its numbers.
-Pre-election polls as well as election-day quick counts and exit surveys showed González with a huge lead.
+Preelection polls as well as election-day quick counts and exit surveys showed González with a huge lead.

 As a result, allegations of fraud are multiplying and Venezuelans as well as foreign governments are calling on Maduro to release the official tally sheets from the more than 30,000 voting machines.
 Celso Amorim, an envoy for the leftwing government of Brazil, met with Maduro Monday and said the strongman had promised to release official data on the election.

-“He said this would happen in a short period of time, from what I understood,” Amorim told The Financial Times.
+“He said this would happen in a short period of time, from what I understood,” Amorim told the Financial Times.

-Brazil’s President Luiz Inácio Lula da Silva spoke with President Joe Biden on Tuesday.
+Brazil’s President Luiz Inácio Lula da Silva spoke with President Biden on Tuesday.
 Both agreed that the Venezuelan electoral authorities needed to release the polling data.
-According to the White House statement, they also agreed that the outcome of the Venezuelan election “represents a critical moment for democracy in the hemisphere.”
+According to a White House statement, they also agreed that the outcome of the Venezuelan election “represents a critical moment for democracy in the hemisphere.”

 In the meantime, the Organization of American States issued a scathing report saying Maduro’s claims of victory “deserve neither to be trusted nor to be democratically recognized.”